Still Waters Run Deep (album): Reception

-Released in March 1970 on the Motown label.
+Besides "L.A.
+(My Town)", which was recorded on September 15, 1969, the album was recorded between December 15, 1969 and January 24, 1970.
+Motown Records released the album in March 1970.
 Produced by longtime Norman Whitfield associate Frank Wilson, the album returned (the) Four Tops to the Top 40 on the Billboard album chart where it remained for 42 weeks peaking at #21.
 The album yielded the popular Top 30 hits, "Still Water (Love)" (#11), which was co-written by Smokey Robinson and their cover of "It's All in the Game" (#24), which featured rare co-leads by Four Tops members Abdul "Duke" Fakir, Renaldo "Obie" Benson and Lawrence Payton singing alongside prominent lead Levi Stubbs.
 The album also served as inspiration behind singer Marvin Gaye's What's Going On, the hit title track, which was written by Benson.
+With this album the Four Tops staged a major comeback after two years of declining sales and Frank Wilson emerged as a producer to be reckoned with at Motown.
+At the same time that Wilson reinvigorated this group he also launched the Supremes sans Diana Ross with Up The Ladder To The Roof.
+Going into the 1970s with these two noteworthy successes, Wilson would go on to have hits on Eddie Kendricks (Keep On Truckin' and Boogie Down) as well as The Originals.